Tomatoes

 • Till under crop debris each season to reduce overwintering insects

-• Beneficial insects: assassin bugs, lacewing, lady beetles, parasitic wasps
+• Encourage beneficial insects: assassin bugs, lacewings, lady beetles, parasitic wasps

-• Insecticides: Azera, Bacillus thuringiensis, insecticidal soap, pyrethrin, spinosad, neem
+• Consider insecticides: Azera, Bacillus thuringiensis, insecticidal soap, pyrethrin, spinosad, neem

 • Plant resistant varieties